 Besides collaborating with Chanel, Goossens has made costume jewellery pieces for other luxury fashion houses.
 The Parisian house also worked closely with couturiers Christian Dior and Yves Saint Laurent.

 Goossens and Chanel’s couture bijoux, a hit among costume jewellery collectors

 Going against the current trend of delicate pieces, Goossens and Chanel’s signature bold costume jewellery with colourful stones and chunky pearls have become the Holy Grail for vintage jewellery enthusiasts.
-In fact, there’s been an increase of interest around second-hand costume jewellery, especially from the ’80s and ’90s.
+In fact, there’s been an increase in interest in second-hand costume jewellery, especially from the ’80s and ’90s.
 Consequently, prices are rising, making vintage bijoux de couture a good investment that never goes down in price.
 Resale sites like Vestiaire Collective and 1stdibs and auction houses like Sotheby’s have seen sales of costume jewellery skyrocket in the past couple of years, with prices reaching over 11.000 euros for vintage Goossens and Chanel’s necklaces and cuffs from the ’50s.

 Before Goossens, the Italian jewellery designer Duke Fulco di Verdura had already collaborated with Gabrielle Chanel for several years.
 He designed fine jewellery that’s become famous.
 Above all, he designed the iconic cuffs with a Maltese cross Mademoiselle Chanel wore on each arm.

 Finally, check out our selection of fabulous Goossens couture jewellery.
 Our editors independently select all products featured on Notorious-mag.
 However, when you buy through our links, we may get a commission.